 This time a year is a little confusing to me because we teach our kids not to talk to strangers or take anything from them and to watch what food they put into their bodies and then here comes good ole’ Halloween…. you tell them to do the COMPLETE opposite!
 Oh well, it is a ton of fun to celebrate and I just couldn’t imagine NOT doing it! :)

 Did someone say BOO!!!!!????
-We have had a lot of fun getting to know our neighbors and one thing the kids do around here are BOO bags.
-I am sure those of you in neighborhoods are doing this too, but this was the first time I had ever heard of this.
+Another fun way to celebrate fall is with BOO Bags!
 A child makes a bag filled with Halloween goodies and they leave it on your doorstep, ring the doorbell and run.
 Then you get the bag (the person who gave it to you stays a secret) and then you refill the bag with things you buy and do it to someone else and so on.
 There is a pic of a ghost that you have to put on your door so that others know you have been boo’d!
 By the end of it, you should see the pics on all the neighbor’s door!
 How cool is that?!
 Cody and I had fun filling his bag with lots of goodies that we found in the dollar bins at Target and JoAnn Fabrics.
 My neighbor gave me the great idea to go to the store after each Holiday and stock up on the Holiday inventory that is left.
 Then you have items to pull from for the next year that cost ya pennies.
 I found that even at JoAnn’s their Halloween items were marked down significantly already.

 What traditions does your family have for Halloween?